-The Edelstone Lab is staffed from approximately 9 am - 4:30 pm M-F. In the event that you cannot reach Edelstone Lab staff, and if you are having an emergency, please feel free to contact other Informational Resources staff, in room 618 CMW, just down one floor from the anatomy lab.
+The Edelstone Lab is staffed from approximately 9 am - 4:30 pm M-F. In the event that you cannot reach Edelstone Lab staff, and if you are having an emergency, please feel free to contact other Informational Resources staff, via phone at 312-996-3636.
 If this is a Fire/Flood/etc sort of emergency please call UIC Police at 312-355-5555 (5 fives from any campus phone) or dial 911 (UIC police can often respond faster than Chicago city 911)

 About Computing Staff

-In addition to running the computer lab, they provide computer support for College of Medicine staff and maintain the AV equipment in the lecture halls.
+In addition to running the computer lab, the staff provide computer support for College of Medicine staff and maintain the AV equipment in the lecture halls.
 If a lecturer is having problems with equipment, please let us know.
-If you plan to use a lecture hall for group meetings, you may schedule the room through Undergraduate Medical Education (6-9030 or stop by room 151), and can get AV equipment training through our office if necessary.
-If you need computer or AV assistance during office hours, stop by the office which is by the blue lockers, call us from a campus phone on 6-3636 (312-996-3636) or, if there is an emergency, page - from a campus phone dial 136, then when asked, enter pager#1263, then when asked enter your call back number.
-The page information is posted by the phones in the lecture halls.
-Please only page if it is an emergency.
+If you plan to use a lecture hall for group meetings, you may schedule the room through Undergraduate Medical Education (6-9030 or stop by their offices on the first floor), and can get AV equipment training through our office if necessary.
+If you need computer or AV assistance during office hours, stop by the office which is by the blue lockers, or call us from a campus phone on 6-3636 (312-996-3636) .
+If this is a computing emergency the people who answer that phone can find you assistance.

 The Edelstone Computer Lab is a resource shared by UIC College of Medicine students.
 All lab rules and policies are designed to keep the lab running as smoothly as possible.
 Violations of these rules create inconveniences for the students and lab staff and may result in computers not being available.
 In using the Lab services you are agreeing to abide by our rules and policies as posted on the Lab bulletin board and listed here, as well as the University's rules.
 These rules were drafted and passed by the CMSC computer subcommittee some time ago.
 I did not write them :)